bonolo-moholo/Maji-Ndogo/README.md

 These are the findings uncovered

-1. Most water sources are rural in Maji Ndogo.
+1. Most water sources are in rural areas in Maji Ndogo.
 2. 43% of our people are using shared taps.
 2000 people often share one tap.
 3. 31% of our population has water infrastructure in their homes, but within that group,
 4. 45% face non-functional systems due to issues with pipes, pumps, and reservoirs.
 Towns like Amina, the rural parts of Amanzi, and a couple